rahil627/rathewolf/docs/index.md

 ---
-title: a mountain-side burrow
+# title: a mountain-side burrow
-layout: page
+layout: page #page uses the 'title' value and puts it in the navigation bar and header
 ---

 *Rawrrrr!!*~~